ianthehenry/memegen/README.md

+The following build instructions are for Mac users.
+It's a lot more straightforward on Linux.

 This project relies on `cairo` and `pango`.
 If you don't have them already, you can install them with Homebrew like this:

     $ brew install cairo --without-x11